merooney/dotfiles/README.md

 # dotfiles
-Dotfiles for most commonly used software
+My dotfiles for frequently used software

 Dotfiles are symlinked into place used GNU stow.